 Renumber from P4020 – September 2015 | Renumbered from P4040 – September 2015 | Renumbered from P4440 – September 2015 | Renumber from P5020 – September 2015 | Revised October 2018

 The Board of Education acknowledges its responsibility to permit an individual with a disability to be accompanied on school grounds by a service animal, if the service animal is trained to do work or perform tasks for the benefit of an individual with a disability.
-There is no Federal or New York state licensure required fro a service animal.
+There is no federal or New York state licensure required for a service animal.
 There is no NY state required training course to become a service animal either.
 NYS law specifically identifies a service animal as a dog.
 Other animals (wild or domestic), trained or untrained, are not service animals for the purposes of this definition.
-A therapy dog or an emotional support animal are not the same as a service dog, adn are no afforded the same protections under law.
+A therapy dog or an emotional support animal are not the same as a service dog, and are not afforded the same protections under law.

 How do I know it is a Service Animal?

 Most service dogs will be appropriately identified with “service dog” emblazoned on their harness, leash or vest.
 If it is not readily apparent that the animal is a service animal, you may ask limited questions to verify the role of the animal and ensure that it is a service animal.
 You may ask:

 - Is that a service animal?

 - Is that service animal required due to a disability?